Boiler Efficiency Calculator | Most Efficient Boilers | Energy Saving Tips

 This ‘payback’ period is much quicker if you factor in maintenance costs on the old boiler over the period.
 With many manufacturers now offering warranty periods of up to 10 years on their boilers, the new boiler has often paid for itself well within the period that the manufacturer will continue to repair it under warranty or guarantee.

 Boiler efficiency is of course important and may bring decent savings.
-However heating system efficiency is more important and can cost a lot less.
-If you have a reasonably new boiler (less than 10 years) and it is reliable, then it is worth considering heating system efficiency measures before considering a new boiler.
+However heating system efficiency is more important and can cost a lot less to achieve.
+If you have a reliable condensing boiler, then it is worth considering heating system efficiency measures before considering a new boiler.